• INFORMATION

 • MEET OUR BUILDINGS

-German immigrants, William Dallmeyer and Joe Steiner began operation of a general store in the building it was pretty modern with the first telephone in town and served as the local cotton marketing center.
+William Dallmeyer and Joe Steiner began construction in 1875 of a building to serve as a new general store for Burton.
+It was pretty modern for its time eventually housing the first telephone in town!
+It also served as the local cotton marketing center.

-Main Restaurant Building @ Right, featuring Dining Room with Seating for 8o diners and Chef's Commercial Kitchen
+Main Restaurant Building @ Right, featuring Dining Room with Seating for 8o diners & a Commercial Kitchen

-Blue Building with it's Art/Antique Setting also functions as our Private (or overflow) Dining Room
+Blue Building with it's Art/Antique Setting also functions as a Private (or overflow) Dining Room

-Red Building now serves as Chef's Living/Working Quarters - a quite large Two-Bedroom/Two Bath Apartment
+Red Building was converted in the mid-70's to a quite large Two-Bedroom/Two Bath Apartment

 A SHORT STORY LINE OF THE BRAZOS BELLE COMPLEX